kyb3rcipher/kyb3rcipher.com/content/about.md

 ![Kyber Cristal](/images/about/kyber.jpg)

-### What is Tarre?
+### What is Cipher?
-Tarre (pronounced in English), comes from Tarre Vizsla the first Mandalorian Jedi and creator of the only dark saber..
+Your favorite two-dimensional yellow dorito.

 ## Contribute
 You can support me in my projects (and my coffees :coffee:) in the [donation section](/donate) 💙.